ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-compile.md

 # Compile

+The following section goes into detail about some of the arguments available with the `mbed compile` command.
+Please run `mbed compile --help` locally to get a full list of arguments.

-## Compiling your application
+## Compile your application

-Use the `mbed compile` command to compile your code:
+Use the `mbed compile` command to compile your code.
+Supply the `-m` and `-t` arguments to set your target and toolchain respectively:

 ```
-$ mbed compile -t ARM -m K64F
+$ mbed compile -m K64F -t ARM
 Building project mbed-os-program (K64F, GCC_ARM)
 Compile: aesni.c
 Compile: blowfish.c